 To attack the more inner layers of our framework, it would be the best to avoid the Adnetworks jungle by focusing our budget on owned inventory solutions such as Facebook Ads or Google UAC mainly because of its targeting capability.
 While there are channels that may not meet the needs for all advertisers as well as scalability, they are the best channels to start with, obtain insights and define our business metrics.
 At the end of the day, these are “All in one” solutions really easy to use.

-Subsequently, once we see that those networks begin to be “insufficient ” we can expand our scope to adnetworks and adExchanges, starting preferably by the specific ones of our sector or geo.
-Before attacking this layer or diversifying the channels, it is necessary to professionalize our reporting tools and have clearly defined our positioning strategy.
+Expanding our scope to adnetworks and adExchanges, starting preferably by the specific ones of our sector or geo.
+Before attacking this layer or diversifying the channels, we need to professionalize our reporting tools and have clearly defined our positioning strategy.
 Many companies fall into the mistake to diversify their paid acquisition channels too early.
-Some indicators that will allow you to know to move over the next layer could be the audience saturation and CPM increases.
+Some indicators for moving to the next layer include the audience saturation and CPM increases.

-Lastly, when we aim to generate brand awareness or attack the most external layer of our model to drastically open the spectrum, we could use the traditional conventional media, preferably starting with those specific or most related to our product and/or service.
+To attack the most external layer, of our model to drastically open the spectrum, we could use the traditional conventional media, preferably starting with those specific or most related to our product and/or service.
 This should be the last option of all, once our strategy, positioning and product are well defined and executed and we have achieved enough traction in the rest of the layers.
 Conventional media will put the “link to the wrapper” of our entire marketing strategy by closing the circle.

 As we evolve and scale our paid acquisition channels, our strategy gradually goes from what is known as “performance marketing” to “brand marketing”.
 And if we have set ourselves, this evolution is precedent of our market share evolution.
 A higher market share, the more need to use conventional media to increase our scope, generate awareness, etc. without ever neglecting the performance marketing, which allows us to enhance the more internal layers of our market.